seanpelcher/project_ta/README.md

     Serial.println("Abnormal Breathing Detected!"); // And alert the doctor of the abnormal breathing pattern.
   }
 ```
-The initial counter value (which is set to a default of 1000 during the void setup() part of the tabbpmlimits.ino code) determines how much time should be allowed to pass after measurements begin
+The initial counter value (which is set to a default of 1000 during the void setup of tabbpmlimits.ino) determines how many BPM values should be allowed to pass after measurements begin before an alert (NEED TO CONTINUE WRITING THIS!!!)